U.S. says signs Syria may be using chemical weapons, warns of quick response

 “The regime’s attacks against the communities of northwest Syria must end,” the statement said.
 “The United States reiterates its warning, first issued by President Trump in September 2018, that an attack against the Idlib de-escalation zone would be a reckless escalation that threatens to destabilize the region.”

-President Donald Trump’s administration has twice bombed Syria over Assad’s alleged use of chemical weapons, in April 2017 and April 2018.
+The Trump administration has twice bombed Syria over Assad’s alleged use of chemical weapons, in April 2017 and April 2018.
 In September, a senior U.S. official said there was evidence showing chemical weapons were being prepared by Syrian government forces in Idlib, the last major rebel stronghold in the country.

+“The Assad regime must not repeat the use of chemical weapons in Syria,” Commander Sean Robertson, a Pentagon spokesman, said in a statement.
+“There should be no doubt as to our determination to act strongly and swiftly should the Assad regime use these weapons again in the future,” he said.

 The State Department statement accused Russia and Assad’s forces of “a continuing disinformation campaign ... to create the false narrative that others are to blame for chemical weapons attacks.”